Luke-Rand/Blackstar-Campaign-Notes/⚛️ Misc/Rations.md

 # [[Rations]]

 ## Desert rations
-Use 11 rations/day, 8 water/day
+Use 11 rations/day, 11 water/day (22 and 14 in tough biome)
-629 rations
+1516 rations
-297 water
+586 water